 "Glee" songstress Amber Riley didn't even make it past the producers to get in front of the judges, and Grammy and Oscar winner Jennifer Hudson was eliminated from the top seven of Season 3.

 Not all the "rejects" are as lucky, though.

 "It's kind of like the Benjamin Button of fame," says Casey Abrams, a Californian from the town of Idyllwild who finished in sixth place in Season 10.
 "Most celebrities climb up the ladder one step at a time to popularity.
-We hit popularity instantly, and then have to fight to keep it alive.
-And sometimes it doesn't work."

 It's a tough road to fame, even with the "American Idol" label stamped on a résumé.
 Some former contestants leave their hometowns for New York or Los Angeles to play in bars and smaller venues and release albums without the backing of a major label behind them.